 Let me explain the course of decarbonization.
 Neither Thomas Jefferson nor Queen Victoria decreed it.
-Why does it happen?
+Why then does decarbonization happen?
 The driving force in evolution of the energy system is the increasing spatial density of energy consumption at the level of the end user.

 By 1800 or so, in England and other early loci of industry, high population density and the slow but steady increase in energy use per capita increased the density of energy consumption.
 The British experience demonstrates that, when energy consumption per unit of area rises, the energy sources with higher economies of scale gain an advantage.
+Eventually, higher density of energy consumption at the level of the end user favors the primary fuels with higher energy density themselves.
+[Figure 4]

 Wood and hay, the prevalent energy sources at the start of the 19th century, are bulky and awkward to transport and store.
 Consider the outcome if every high-rise resident needed to keep both a cord of wood on her floor for heat and a pile of hay in the garage for the SUV.
-Think of retailing these goods in the costly real estate of Dallas or New York.
+Think of retailing these goods in the costly real estate of Chicago or New York.
 Sales of fuel wood in cities now are, of course, limited to decorative logs providing emotional warmth.
 Biomass gradually lost the competition with coal to fuel London and other multiplying and concentrating populations, even when wood was abundant.